artefactual/atom-docs/user-manual/glossary/glossary.rst

     in all term edit pages.
 Examples of default converse terms include: *is the parent of* and *is the child of*, or *is the employer of* and *is the employee of*.
-Actor relation terms are used in the ISAAR Relationships dialogue to establish relationshps between
+Actor relation terms are used in the ISAAR Relationships dialogue to establish relationships between
     :term:`authority records <authority record>`.
 When one term is added as a relationship qualifier to an authority record, its converse term will automatically appear on the related authority record.
 A term whose converse